Weather a Friend or Foe

 As she predicted, the guard was doubtful, and it took

 a bold ruse by Carson to get him to open the gate before pursuers arrived.
-But once he

-view in the rain."
+lost to his view in the rain."

 And not only lost to view, but lost on Venus, as the title

 of the book and the final line of Chapter 2 makes clear.